 Up to $15,000 to support students undertaking postgraduate research in classical archaeology.

-The value of each scholarship will be determined by the selection committee and will have a maximum value of $15,000.
-The exact value of the scholarship will be outlined in the successful recipients Scholarship offer letter.
+The scholarship will have a maximum value of $15,000.
+The exact value of the scholarship will be determined by the selection committee and outlined in the recipient's scholarship offer letter.

 The Hellenic Club donated funds in 1975 to establish the Hellenic Club Postgraduate Research Studentship in Classical Archaeology